 As a condition of receiving the funds, awardees are required to complete a final report, submitted to the Office of Diversity and Inclusion within three (3) months after the award has been disbursed - Limit to 1000 words

 The final report should include the following information:

 - Program objectives and impacts: How was the identified need addressed and how effective was the project?

 - Project evaluation: Describe how the project effectiveness was evaluated.

 - Sustainability: Will the program continue?
 Describe plans to continue, extend, or modify this program for the future.

 - List any publications about this project to the broader community through presentations, articles, press releases or other media coverage and any products created through this project, such as websites, course materials or modules or other items.

 ODI Mini-Grant Application

-Proposers should submit an online ODI Mini-Grant Application no later Thursday, November 1, 2018.
+Proposers should submit an online ODI Mini-Grant Application no later than April 1, 2019.
 The final results will be announced to all participants promptly after the deadline.
 Apply for the ODI Mini-Grant here.

 Note: Proposals must be submitted in their completed form (that is, with full information concerning all aspects of the initiative and/or program).